duckdb/duckdb-web/docs/sql/dialect/friendly_sql.md

   - docs/guides/sql_features/friendly_sql
 ---

 DuckDB offers several advanced SQL features as well syntactic sugar to make SQL queries more concise.
-We call these colloquially as "friendly SQL".
+We call these colloquially as “friendly SQL”.

 > Several of these features are also supported in other systems while some are (currently) exclusive to DuckDB.